umayrh/daily-coding-problem/README.md

 # Daily Coding Problem

+### 2020-03-03 Conway's Game of Life

+Conway's Game of Life takes place on an infinite two-dimensional board of square cells.
+Each cell is either dead or alive, and at each tick, the following rules apply:

+* Any live cell with less than two live neighbours dies.
+* Any live cell with two or three live neighbours remains living.
+* Any live cell with more than three live neighbours dies.
+* Any dead cell with exactly three live neighbours becomes a live cell.
+* A cell neighbours another cell if it is horizontally, vertically, or diagonally adjacent.

+Implement Conway's Game of Life.
+It should be able to be initialized with a starting list of live cell coordinates and the number of steps it should run for.
+Once initialized, it should print out the board state at each step.
+Since it's an infinite board, print out only the relevant coordinates, i.e. from the top-leftmost live cell to bottom-rightmost live cell.

+You can represent a live cell with an asterisk (`*`) and a dead cell with a dot (`.`).

+### 2020-03-02 The N-Queens

+You have an N by N board.
+Write a function that, given N, returns the number of possible arrangements of the board where N queens can be placed on the board without threatening each other, i.e. no two queens share the same row, column, or diagonal.

 ### 2020-03-01 Power set

 The power set of a set is the set of all its subsets.
 Write a function that, given a set,